vanvfields/Microsoft-365/README.md

 # Microsoft-365
-Scripts to help configure Microsoft 365
+Scripts and other resources to help configure Microsoft 365

 The Office 365 Email Security Checklist scripts are in the Exchange Online folder